konvut/unibrains/README.md

 In that registration, you will be asked to provide a link to the Github commit (e.g. "[https://github.com/gtm-vendor-templates/<i>your-company</i>/commit/<i>ae1d34c69612c0c190abe2d0f5067f6a6728d515</i>](#)") of your tag files that's ready for review.

-Then, see [Next steps](#next-steps) below for info on how to proceed.
+Then, see [Next steps](#next-steps)  for info on how to proceed.

 ### Updating an existing tag

 To request a change to a tag template that has already been included in Google Tag Manager, please first make your changes in Github.
 Then, send an email to <gtm-tag-vendor-admin@google.com> with a link to the specific Github commit of your tag files that's ready to be reviewed for update.
-(This e-mail must come from an address included in 'E-mail List A' as described in the [Managing access](#managing-access) section below.)
+(This e-mail must come from an address included in 'E-mail List A' as described in the [Managing access](#managing-access) section .)

 ### Managing access